heig-vd-dai-course/heig-vd-dai-course/03-git-github-and-markdown/COURSE_MATERIAL.md

 Fill the `README.md` file with the content you want to show on your profile using Markdown using your favorite text editor.

+> [!NOTE]
+>
+> Exceptionally, you can edit the `README.md` file directly through the Windows
+> File Explorer by accessing the WSL filesystem.
+If you have cloned the
+> repository without paying attention of the current directory you were in, you
+> can find it in the `/home/<user>` directory.

 Feel free to be creative!
 You can add images, links, tables, etc.